booyaa/dash-cheatsheets/README.md

 # dash cheatsheets

 Here's my collection of cheatsheets for the super useful [Dash](https://kapeli.com/dash).
+The official cheatsheets can be found [here](https://github.com/Kapeli/cheatset).

 Compiled version can be found in the cheatsheet directory.
 Source can be found in the source directory.